xtordoir/luna-train-notebooks/Tensorflow-I.md

 `eval()` is triggering actual computation of the sum and conversion to numpy array (try and print `type(su.eval())`).

+#### Exercise:

+As a reminder of matrix multiplication, us the `@`operator (or `tf.matmul()` function) to compute `X.Y`.

+Also, create a column vector and a row vector, represented and rank-2 tensors and compute both matrix products (`A.B`and `B.A`), loo,k at the resulting tensors shapes.

+Review matrix product as needed!
+Why are vectors and scalars represented as rank-2 tensors?

 ## 6. Random matrices

 Tensors representing a model parameters (vectors, matrices etc) are often initialized with random values before learning of the parameters is actually done.